The Goal of Query Optimization

 If the demographics of the database change significantly between requests, the identical SQL query can be optimized in a radically different way.
 Without optimization, acceptable performance of queries in a relational environment is not possible.

-Definition of a Query Optimizer
+Query Optimizer Overview

-A query optimizer is an intricate software system that performs several transformations on SQL queries.
 The following graphic is a very high-level representation of an SQL query optimizer:

 The Heuristics Engine is a set of rules and guidelines used to evaluate plans and subplans in those situations where cost alone cannot determine the best plan.